NoroffFEU/development-platforms/astro-case-study.md

 Astro offers a wide range of choices and flexibility when it comes to frameworks, tools and libraries.
 Next.js is limited to React only.
 But, because of this they provide an extensive set of React features.

-Astro is a MPA framework, meaning most of the page's HTML is rendered on the server.
-Next.js is a SPA framework, which renders most of the HTML in the browser as a single JavaScript application.
+Astro is an MPA framework, meaning most of the page's HTML is rendered on the server.
+Next.js is an SPA framework, which renders most of the HTML in the browser as a single JavaScript application.
 The main differences between MPAs and SPAs are site behaviour, SEO and performance.
-A SPA needs to run an entire JavaScript application just to render the HTML of the page, while an MPA doesn't require much, if any, JavaScript to run.
-This gives an MPA a much faster first page load than a SPA.
-However, once a SPA is fully loaded it may offer a faster second or third page load experience than an MPA.
+An SPA needs to run an entire JavaScript application just to render the HTML of the page, while an MPA doesn't require much, if any, JavaScript to run.
+This gives an MPA a much faster first page load than an SPA.
+However, once an SPA is fully loaded it may offer a faster second or third page load experience than an MPA.
 Because SPAs are rendered as a single JavaScript application, it lets the application control memory and state across multiple pages.
 This makes SPAs offer more powerful transitions across page navigation and the superior option when it comes to interactive and data-driven applications.
 Because of the fast first load experience, MPAs are best when it comes to content-full websites.

 They both offer unique methods and features.
 Astro prioritises performance and simplicity, while Next.js prioritise powerful features.
 Astro would probably be the best option for static content-based websites, while Next.js would be better for more dynamic and interactive websites.